bm16ton/yoga-c630-linux-kernel/Documentation/filesystems/xfs-delayed-logging-design.rst

 the CIL during a transaction commit, then we do not pin it again.
-Because there can be multiple outstanding checkpoint contexts, we can still see elevated pin counts, but as each checkpoint completes the pin count will retain the correct value according to it's context.
+Because there can be multiple outstanding checkpoint contexts, we can still see elevated pin counts, but as each checkpoint completes the pin count will retain the correct value according to its context.

-Just to make matters more slightly more complex, this checkpoint level context for the pin count means that the pinning of an item must take place under the CIL commit/flush lock.
+Just to make matters slightly more complex, this checkpoint level context for the pin count means that the pinning of an item must take place under the CIL commit/flush lock.
 If we pin the object outside this lock, we cannot guarantee which context the pin count is associated with.
 This is because of